Jocoro FC

-Jocoro Fútbol Club are a Salvadoran professional football club based in Jocoro, Morazán, El Salvador.
+Jocoro Fútbol Club was a Salvadoran professional football club based in Jocoro, Morazán, El Salvador.
+The Team competes in Primera División, the top division of the salvadoran football system.

+Jocoro has won two Salavdoran Segunda Division league titles, in Apertura 2017 and again in Clausura 2018, as well as two Tercera Division in 1995 and Clausura 2016.

 History

 The club was founded in 1991.
-In 1992, The club played in their very first season of professional football in Liga Mayor B (currently the Terecera division), the club would spend two seasons before winning promotion to the segunda division.
+In 1992, the club played in their very first season of professional football in Liga Mayor B (currently the Terecera division), the club would spend two seasons before winning promotion to the segunda division.

 The club spent years trying to promotion to the first division, they made the Playoff-relegation game three times in 1998, 1999 and 2001, however they always fell short.

 The club finally succeeded in gaining promotion to the first division when they won the Apertura 2017 defeating El Roble de Ilobasco o aggregate, then winning the Clausura title defeating Brujos de Izalco of Izalco 6-3 on aggregate, winning automatic promotion to the primera division.

 The club would go on to enjoy its most successful years through the 2020-21 season they would earn a best-ever third-place result.
 Just missing on the final losing 2-1 on aggregate against Aguila.